janosmrtn/Data-Analyst-Portfolio/README.md

 ## About Me

-I'm a Vienna-based data analyst with a background in [Your Relevant Background, e.g., Statistics, Computer Science, etc.].
-My journey in data analysis began [mention your journey's starting point, e.g., during my university studies] and has since led me to work on projects that span different industries, such as [mention 1-2 industries or domains you've worked in].
+I'm a Vienna-based data analyst with an educational background in economics, marketing and tourism.
+My journey in data analysis began during my master studies, where I mainly focused on courses on market research, statistical methods, big data and customer behaviour.
+This since led me to work on projects that span different industries, such as FMCG, Food and Beauty at Nestle and at my current workplace.

 ## Portfolio Highlights

 Here are a few highlights from my portfolio:

-### Project 1: [Project Name]

-- **Description:** A brief description of the project and the problem it aimed to solve.
-- **Tools:** List the tools, programming languages, and libraries used (e.g., Python, Pandas, Matplotlib).
-- **Results:** Mention any significant insights, visualizations, or conclusions you derived from the analysis.
+### Business Analysis

+- **Description:** This project was the final assignment for a data scinece online course.
+It focuses on a
+- **Approach:** Exploratory analyisis was made with SQL, in combination of data vizualization and forecasting was made with the help of Python.

 ### Project 2: [Project Name]